go-aah/docs/aah-application-binary.md

 <span class="badge lb-sm">Since v0.11.0</span> aah supports single binary build packaging.

-aah provides command `vfs` and its sub-commands to explore files got embedded into application binary .
-It accepts regular expression as an input via flag `pattern` and print the file/directory path which matches with given regex pattern.
+aah provides command `vfs` and its sub-commands to explore files embedded into the application binary.
+It accepts regular expression as an input via flag `pattern` and will print the file/directory path which matches the given regex pattern.

-**Idea behind command `vfs`**: Typically once the single binary is build, there would be no easy way to know which files have got embedded into the binary.
-In real world scenario, it is important to have some mechanism to find out the contents.
+**Idea behind command `vfs`**: Typically once the single binary is built, there would be no easy way to know which files have been embedded into the binary.
+In a real world scenario, it's important to have some mechanism to find out the contents.
 It could also be helpful for developers, devops, etc.

 <br>